 • Undergo a criminal history records check.
 An unpardoned felony conviction or misdemeanor crime of domestic violence conviction will prohibit a student from attending the unified tactics portion of preparatory law enforcement officer training, and will prohibit employment as a law enforcement officer.

-• Undergo a physical assessment.
-A physical assessment will be conducted to verify that the candidate can meet the physical standards required.
-The assessment will be conducted by a licensed physician, physician assistant or nurse practitioner utilizing the Physician’s Assessment form (DJ‐LE‐ 332), or a form similar to DJ‐LE‐332, which provides the physician with a job description on which to base the assessment.
+• Undergo a physical.
+A physical will be conducted to verify that the candidate can meet the physical standards required.
+The physical will be conducted by a licensed physician, physician assistant or nurse practitioner utilizing the Physician’s Assessment form (DJ‐LE‐ 332), or a form similar to DJ‐LE‐332, which provides the physician with a job description on which to base the assessment.
 The candidate will also complete a personal medical history, a copy of which is to be submitted to the examining physician, nurse practitioner or physician assistant for reference.

 • Possess a valid Wisconsin driver’s license or other such valid operator’s permit recognized by the Wisconsin Department of Transportation as authorizing operation of a motor vehicle.